All Episodes

 And I love it.

-And I love to see the people that the people that I know that are working hard.
+And I love to see the people that, the people that I know that are working hard.

-They're doing they're doing well.
+They're doing, they're doing well.

-Everybody's putting in the work, being consistent, they are doing amazing.
+Everybody's putting in the work, being consistent.

-I love that because a rising tide is bringing all the boats up, and the truth is getting out there.
+I love that because a rising tide is bringing all the boats up and the truth is getting out there.

 Let me put it that way.